btld-web/editor/defaults/btld.md

 # Design: btld-open, btld-json, btld-form

-This would be a tiny Web Component that tries to
+This would be a suite of tiny web components that try to be interoperable to create large range of simple components without js.

 `Tabs`, `Expands`, `Tooltips`, `Dropdowns`, `Sidemenu`, `Bottom-Menu`, `Nested-Menu`

+## Motivation

+These components would usualy be throw away code or large component frameworks.
+Personally I have implemented these types of components for multiple projects - mostly without much thought and therfore often sub par.

 Actions `Open Id`, ``